obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 > [!info] Test file names
 > It is not required to call tests with a `.spec.ts` ending, `.ts` is enough.
 However, it help you to see at one glance which file contain productive code and which are test files, which will help with development and maintainability.

 2. In `example.spec.ts`, add a `describe` block.
-Read more about describe blocks in [jests documentation](https://jestjs.io/docs/api#describename-fn).
+Read more about describe blocks in [Jests documentation](https://jestjs.io/docs/api#describename-fn).
 Basically, a `describe` bundles up multiple test cases for better readability.

 ```ts
 // example.spec.ts